Far-Beyond-Pulsar/Template-Blank/README.md

 # Template-Blank
-A template for the "blank" project in the Pulsar game engine
+A template for the "blank" project n the Pulsar game engine